yuzbamaria/job_search_tracker/README.md

 - Visualizes all your opportunities on a map at the same time to see the general picture.
 - Filters job cards by type (remote, hybrid, office) and stage (applied, interview, rejected).

+## Future Enhancements:

+-Add statistics on:
+  how many applications got the job stage status: rejected, interview, applied; how many applications were added per month;
+-Fix the small issue with the map rendering on initial load on big resolution screens as it loads there a bit slow and sometimes after the page is refreshed.
+-Add an input for interview dates and Integrate calendar API to access dates for interviews.
+-Add a functionality to be able to edit each card that is already created.

 ## Motivation:
 - As we approach the completion of the bootcamp and prepare to embark on our job search, as a team we found this idea particularly resonant and meaningful on a personal level.